 Prior to 2018, the use of medical marijuana required a 420 recommendation from a California licensed medical doctor.
 People sought medical marijuana recommendations for a number of reasons, and the doctors who recommended medical marijuana did so to help those people deal with certain conditions because they were fully aware of the benefits of marijuana.
-Now, consulting with a doctor is easier than ever with smart phone applications like ZenMD that connects you with a licensed doctor from your phone.
+Now, consulting with a doctor is easier than ever with smartphone applications like ZenMD that connects you with a licensed doctor from your phone.

 Now, cannabis evaluations from a medical marijuana doctor can benefit people in other ways.
 Although a medical marijuana card is not completely necessary to possess and use marijuana, consulting with a mmj doctor about marijuana use for medical conditions is highly suggested.
 Having a medical marijuana card from MMJ Doctor allows a person access to medical advice from a MMJ Doctor from anywhere.
 As long as you have service, you can get a consultation with an online medical marijuana doctor.

-Although there is still a great deal of research to be done about the affects of medical marijuana on patients, what we do know is that the benefits continue stack up.
+Although there is still a great deal of research to be done about the effects of medical marijuana on patients, what we do know is that the benefits continue to stack up.
 The most common benefit of marijuana is its ability to help people deal with certain medical conditions.
 In fact, the benefits of marijuana range from helping people with stress and anxiety to assisting people with more serious conditions such as the side effects of chemotherapy and HIV.

 Other medical conditions that may benefit from marijuana include:

-|Human Immunodeficiency Virus, (HIV)
+|Human Immunodeficiency Virus, (HIV)|

 Acquired Immune Deficiency Syndrome, (AIDS)